Pistos/better-benchmark/README.md

 Be aware, however, that this may produce unnecessarily variant timings due to wide variance in the startup time of the Ruby interpreter and script.

+### Comparing git working copy

+You can also compare the current branch tip to the current (dirty) working copy:

+    bbench -w -d ~/tmp -- -Ilib runner.rb

+This lets you experiment without committing anything, and then only commit when you are confident that your changes result in a performance improvement.

 ## Interpretation

 Considering two "things under test", U1 and U2: